 While it’s not something you can think about in the moment that you are covering the bill, thinking ahead towards the next unexpected expense is wise.
 Start putting away a little money on a weekly, bi-weekly, or monthly basis.
-You can set a reminder on your smartphone or even use your banking app to automatically do a transfer to a savings account.
+You can set a reminder on your smartphone or even use your banking app to automatically do a transfer to an online savings account.
 The next time a bill comes up that you weren’t planning on, at least you’ll have some cash available.

 Getting Past the Expense